SVRTK/aide-svrtk/README.md

 [AIDE](https://www.aicentre.co.uk/platforms#view1) is an open-source platform for the deployment of AI applications in healthcare settings.

-This repo packages automated 3D Fetal Brain MRI reconstruction into a [MONAI Application Package (MAP)](https://github.com/Project-MONAI/monai-deploy) for execution on AIDE.
+This repo led by Dr Tom Roberts packages automated 3D Fetal Brain MRI reconstruction into a [MONAI Application Package (MAP)](https://github.com/Project-MONAI/monai-deploy) for execution on AIDE.

 ## Developers